MagnoElMagnifico/png/README.md

 - [x] Basic chunk format
 - [x] Create WAV file with samples
-- [ ] Generate basic waveforms using an iterator
+- [x] Generate basic waveforms using an iterator
 - [ ] Add several waveforms
+- [ ] Modify existing wave files with oscillators and manually

 # Other file formats to explore